Compliance Providers

 ## Provider record model [#provider-record-model]

-Each compliance provider in DALP is a parent record with one or more attached **claim topics**.
-One provider identity can attest every topic it is trusted for.
-Topic policy stays explicit:
+Each compliance provider in DALP is a parent record with one or more attached claim topics.
+One provider identity can attest every topic the platform trusts it for.
+Two records hold the policy you configure:

-Subject mappings (Sumsub applicants, Elliptic wallets) are re-keyed at the **provider** level, not at the topic level.
-A single subject mapping covers every topic the provider is trusted for.
+Subject mappings (Sumsub applicants, Elliptic wallets) re-key at the provider level, not at the topic level, so a single mapping covers every topic the provider is trusted for.

 ### Provider identity and key list [#provider-identity-and-key-list]